Brown-Puzzle-Club/bph-site/DEPLOY.md

 Follow instructions on the Heroku website to install the Heroku CLI and then create an app.
 Mine is called `gph-site-test`.
 Then, clone this repository and run `heroku git:remote -a gph-site-test`.

-Heroku requires some configuration/code changes.
+Heroku requires some configuration/code changes, which are on a separate branch `heroku` of this repo.
 It's not essential that you understand this list, but they will probably be helpful for debugging:

 - We need a `Procfile` to tell Heroku how to run our app.
 - [SQLite isn't a good fit for Heroku](https://devcenter.heroku.com/articles/sqlite3) because Heroku doesn't provide a "real" filesystem.
-Fortunately Heroku provides easy-to-use (and free at low volumes) PostgreSQL, so we need to switch Django to use that instead. **Note** that running the Heroku-compatible website will be a bit harder because you need to get PostgreSQL running locally too.
+Fortunately Heroku provides easy-to-use (and free at low volumes) PostgreSQL, so we need to switch Django to use that instead. **Note** that running the website from the Heroku branch will be a bit harder because you need to get PostgreSQL running locally too.
 (It might be OK to switch the database only in the `prod` settings file, but we haven't set that up and `manage.py` still uses `dev` which means trying to running `manage.py` stuff on your prod server will not work.
 TODO: investigate if this is OK)
 - We install the `whitenoise` middleware so Django can serve static files directly in a production-ready way.

+If you run `git push heroku heroku:master`, you will push the `heroku` branch to its `master` and deploy the code.

 **Make sure to `heroku config:set SECRET_KEY="YOUR_SECRET_KEY_HERE"`** to a securely generated long random string.
 Your app will still run if you don't do this step, but it will be insecure!